ben-williams-ai/Bomb-Fishing/README.md

 # Bomb Fishing Classifier

 A machine learning pipeline for detecting explosive fishing activities in underwater audio recordings.
 This system helps protect marine ecosystems by automatically identifying illegal blast fishing practices.

+The code in this repository was used to support the forthcoming publication: Widespread bomb fishing in Indo-pacific archipelago revealed through machine learning accelerated passive acoustic monitoring, Williams et al., (2025).
+See the study (link pending publication) for further details.

+The original code to develop and deploy the model can be found in`archive`.
+As part of the ongoing development of this work, much of this code is being refactored and the model improved to support others in using this approach.

 ## Quick Start